The Chevy Chase Show: Cancellation

-Although Fox dropped the show after four weeks, it ran for a week after the cancellation announcement.
-The entire last week was dedicated to making light of the show's "success".
 Within 48 hours of the final show, workmen had already dismantled and painted over the Chevy Chase Theater's sign.
 The theater was later renamed the Nickelodeon on Sunset, which remained its name until the theatre closed in 2017.
 Fox ran reruns of In Living Color in the former time slot of The Chevy Chase Show after the cancellation.
 In November 1993, Fox was in talks with Howard Stern to replace Chase's show, but the talks went nowhere.
 With the exceptions of talking with Stern and attempting to sign Conan O'Brien in the early 2000s, Fox has not attempted to air late-night network programming on weeknights since The Chevy Chase Show left the air, opting to give the 11:00 p.m. – midnight time slot back to its affiliates, some of whom use at least part of that time to air extensions of their 10:00 p.m. local newscasts.

 In a 2007 interview with Time, Chase spoke of the show, saying that it was "an entirely different concept than what was pushed on me.
 I would never do it again.
 What I wanted had a whole different feel to it, much darker and more improv.
 But we never got there."
 In an A&E Biography on Chase in 2009, Chase explained that because he had signed a contract with Fox, he was obligated to do the show the way the network wanted.
 During an interview on Norm Macdonald Has a Show, Chase reiterated his dislike of the experience, noting that the only thing he liked about the program was interviewing Robert De Niro.

 In 2002, TV Guide ranked the show number 16 on its TV Guide's 50 Worst TV Shows of All Time list, and in 2010, TV Guide Network listed the show at No. 16 on their list of 25 Biggest TV Blunders alongside The Megan Mullally Show.

+Chase later parodied the show's failure in a Doritos commercial that aired during Super Bowl XXVIII, in which the spot is literally cancelled midway through its production and Chase is banned from the studio lot. ("Tough year," he remarks.
+"Good chip.")